 In this section signal interconnections will be made using the connectors located on the back of the Model 236's enclosure.
 One or two Ethernet connections will be made using either standard RJ45 patch cables or etherCON protected RJ45 plugs.
 The Ethernet data connection associated with the Primary-PoE RJ45 connector is compatible with Power-over-Ethernet (PoE).
 If desired, an Ethernet connection made to the Secondary Ethernet connector can provide access to a Redundant Dante network.
-Or it can be utilized as an active "loop through" connection associated with the Primary-PoE Ethernet connection.
+Or it can be utilized as an active "loop through" connection.
 If PoE is not going to be utilized, or a redundant source of power is desired, a source of 12 volts DC can be connected by way of a 4-conductor XLR connector.